krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

   - Creating or evaluating your models
   - Data generation or annotation (create labels)
 - Reviewers: Amazon Mechanical Turk workers, your employees, or third-party vendors

-It is a data labeling service that helps you build high-quality labeled datasets for machine learning

 SageMaker Ground Truth helps you:
 - Label data (images, text, audio, video, documents)